jazz1n/ColorPalette/README.md

-# Color Palette
+# Color Palette Extractor
-This project is implemented in Jupyter Notebook.

-How to extract the major contributive colors in a picture?
+Extracting the major contributive colors in a picture by kmeans algorithm.

-By kmeans algorithm.
+### You can try the Jupyter Notebook locally or the Streamlit app [here](https://color-palette-extraction.streamlit.app/).

 ## How it looks like:
 #### Veggies box: